 - Overall project objectives and/or research questions

 The project abstract should be written in a language understandable by individuals outside your area of expertise, while maintaining the rigor of the project’s discipline.
 Acronyms should be clearly defined.
 All application packets are reviewed by a multidisciplinary evaluation committee.
+Supporting images must fit in a single letter-sized page with their descriptions.
+These images would be in a separate one-page PDF document for upload into the Figures Document field of the application.
+The Figures Document is OPTIONAL.

 Mentoring Compact Form (NEW!)